h2tc-roboticsx/H2TC/README.md

 ```

 ### Interface

-Now you should be able to see the following interface excluding the orange bars (they are figure annotation):
+After runing the programs before, now you should be able to see the following interface excluding the orange bars (they are figure annotation):

 ![](https://raw.githubusercontent.com/lipengroboticsx/lipengroboticsx.github.io/main/assets/images/annotation_tool.png)